marcocspc/58wq/_posts/2023-02-22-Setting-up-PCSX2-sunshine-streaming.md

 EOF
 ```

 OK!
 With this we have all the PCSX2 docker files and scripts in place.
 But there is still a few modifications to go.
 Unfortunately, while reading and trying to troubleshoot why the container wouldn't run with GPU acceleration, I've discoreved that the NVIDIA driver needed to be installed in both pcsx2 and xorg containers.
-In the xorg one there was already a script to do this, but this code did some magic extraction that, while made available the .so files needed to xorg to run, the software would still complain and fall back to software rendering.
+In the xorg one there was already a script to do this, but this code did some magic extraction that, while made available the .so files needed by xorg to run, the software would still complain and fall back to software rendering.
 I was able to fix this by properly running the driver instllation binary inside the container at creation time.
 To do this, I needed to alter the ensure-nvidia-xorg-driver.sh script, so we can just repurpose the pcsx2 one:

 ```
 cp images/pcsx2/scripts/ensure-nvidia-xorg-driver.sh images/xorg/scripts/ensure-nvidia-xorg-driver.sh